 - Diluted oil

 The P2002 trouble code is moderately severe.
-Although you may not experience issues with driving your vehicle, your engine may go into failsafe mode if the code is not cleared.
-Because of this, it’s important to find the source of the issue as soon as possible.
+Although you may not experience drivability issues, your engine may go into failsafe mode if you don’t clear the code.
+Because of this, it’s essential to find the source of the issue as soon as possible.

 Tools you’ll need: